pedro-coelho-dr/insecurebankv2-android-security-report/report.md

 **Mitigation**

-- Use Strong Cryptography
-Replace the hardcoded cryptographic key with dynamically generated keys stored securely using the Android Keystore system.
+- Use Strong Cryptography: Replace the hardcoded cryptographic key with dynamically generated keys stored securely using the Android Keystore system.

-- Secure Initialization Vectors (IV)
-Generate a random IV for each encryption operation instead of using a static IV to ensure the ciphertext is unique for each encrypted data item.
+- Secure Initialization Vectors (IV): Generate a random IV for each encryption operation instead of using a static IV to ensure the ciphertext is unique for each encrypted data item.

-- Use EncryptedSharedPreferences
-Utilize Android's EncryptedSharedPreferences for securely storing sensitive information like usernames and passwords, which handles encryption properly and securely.
+- Use EncryptedSharedPreferences: Utilize Android's EncryptedSharedPreferences for securely storing sensitive information like usernames and passwords, which handles encryption properly and securely.

-- Remove Hardcoded Credentials:
-Eliminate hardcoded keys from the codebase to prevent easy decryption and exposure of sensitive data by attackers.
+- Remove Hardcoded Credentials: Eliminate hardcoded keys from the codebase to prevent easy decryption and exposure of sensitive data by attackers.

 ### 8.5 Bypass of Root Detection